Separating but staying together – what to consider if you remain in the same SMSF

 Are these reasons sufficient in the context of a separation?
 Let’s look more closely at each one.

 Importantly there is no special honour in being a member in (and trustee of) a SMSF.
-Those that properly understand the responsibilities that come with discharging trustee duties are often more open minded about alternatives.
-Talk to your lawyer, accountant and financial adviser who may be able to assist you consider all the pros and cons of viable (and often less onerous) alternatives.
+Those that properly understand the responsibilities that come with discharging trustee duties are often more open-minded about alternatives.
+Talk to your lawyer, accountant and financial adviser who may be able to assist you to consider all the pros and cons of viable (and often less onerous) alternatives.

-- Make an appointment with your lawyer or accountant to discuss and take steps to rectify any non-compliance issues;
+- Make an appointment with your lawyer for legal advice or accountant to discuss and take steps to rectify any non-compliance issues;

 - Organise specialist superannuation advice in relation to the operative Trust Deed.
 Inform yourself properly on how the fund operates and what obligations fall on you.
 Also, consider what is likely to occur in the case of a deadlock in the future management of the fund;

 - Determine whether the Trust Deed is current or needs updating.
 Some excellent service providers offer a routine review of the Trust Deed at an ongoing modest cost;